sf-wdi-19-20/modules/w7_d2_2_active_record_associations/README.md

   rails g model Enrollment
   ```

   `Enrollment` is the model for our *join* table.
-When naming your join table, you can either come up with a name that makes semantic sense (like "Enrollment"), or you can combine the names of the associated models (e.g. "PostComment").
+When naming your join table, you can either come up with a name that makes semantic sense (like "Enrollment"), or you can combine the names of the associated models (e.g. "StudentCourse").

 2. Open up the models in Sublime, and edit them so they include the proper associations: